elicia4/linux_notes/02-basic-commands.md

 [***go back to README***](README.md)

-Let's take a look at some basic commands
+Let's take a look at some basic commands.

 You can use any package that contains a service file as an example but to save time let's install Apache: